verge-io/docs/docs/product-guide/bonded-vlans.md

 ## Testing

-1. Verify network still has connectivity.
-The network diagnostics tool (left menu of the network's dashboard) provides convenient queries for testing.
+1. Verify the network still has connectivity.
+The [Network Diagnostics Tool](/product-guide/netdiagnostics) provides convenient queries for testing a network.
-2. Test Bond failover: Navigate to the modified network dashboard and select **NICs** to view the network adapters.
+2. Test Bond failover: navigate to the modified network dashboard and select **NICs** to view the network adapters.
 Physically disconnect one of the associated network cables.
 The UI should now indicate the NIC is in a "Down" status; verify continued connectivity of the network.

-!!! warning "Before disconnecting a network cable, verify it is: not a core network OR proper core network redundancy is in place."
+!!! warning "Before disconnecting a network cable, verify it is: not a core network OR that proper core network redundancy is in place."